zoobab/openwrt-openvz/README.md

 Version
 =======

-Tested with r34054 (fetched the 1st Nov 2012) of openwrt trunk for x86 arch.
 Tested with r42625 of openwrt release Barrier Breaker 14.07 for x86 (32bits, 64bits has not been released yet) arch.

 Installation